wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.12 =
+* Fix: If there is a damaged backup in backup folder, automated backup does not work any longer #1707
+* Fix: Support UNC paths like //servername/path Unix or \\servername\path DOS/Windows #1698
+* Fix: Remove prefixed vendor namespace from the Normalizer class in the idn-intl polyfill #1720
+* Fix: Handle SSL related errors and catch other exceptions while making remote request to refresh Google token #1718
+* Fix: Backup does not restore theme if theme does not have a style.css #1719
+* Fix: Missing exception in Backup Extractor.php #1724
+* Enh: List damaged backup files in the UI and mark them #1710
+* Enh: Remove message "backup metadata not found" in debug log #1710
+* Enh: Clean up debug messages #1722
+* Enh: Add missing escaping of POST output #1705

 = 2.9.11 =
 * New: Add Amazon S3 as backup cloud storage option for backup upload #1665